knlrvr/portfolio-2024/posts/how-i-added-a-guestbook-to-my-portfolio.md

 ###### I used to display the date & time of each message, but I've since removed that feature.

-The complete code for ***notes.tsx*** & ***guestbook.tsx*** can be found below or in the [GitHub Repo for my new portfolio](https://github.com/knlrvr/kanelariviere-new).
+The complete code for ***notes.tsx*** & ***guestbook.tsx*** can be found below or in the [GitHub Repo for my new portfolio &nearr;](https://github.com/knlrvr/kanelariviere-new).
 In the complete code, we can see that I also depended on some react hooks and conditional rendering for the finished product.

 ```js
 // notes.tsx